samelstob/notes/management-notes/database/what-goes-around-comes-around.md

 in which common schemas can be constructed"
 * "We believe that cross-enterprise data sharing using common schemas will be slow in coming, because semantic heterogeneity issues are so difficult to resolve.
-We believe that cross-enterprise information sharing willbe limited
+We believe that cross-enterprise information sharing will be limited
 to:

 1. Enterprises that have high economic value in co-operating.
 After all, the